 How to Create an Engaging Online Community Website for Free: Step-by-Step Guide

 Thinking about starting an online community website but worried about the cost or the technical side?
 You don’t need a big budget or coding skills to launch a space where people connect, share ideas, and stay engaged.
-The free WordPress stack handles all of it.
+The free WordPress stack handles all of it, and the technical bar is far lower than most people assume before they actually try it.

 Planning Your Online Community Website